syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 ## Avoid opening suggestion box

 The APIs are available to avoid popups.
-You can set the `SuggestionBoxPlacement` to None.
+By setting the `SuggestionBoxPlacement` API to None, you can avoid opening suggestion box.

 {% tabs %}